 Then I accidentally got white paint on the top of the cabinet.

-I am pretty sure it wasn't fate but rather me being lazy and impatient and placing a lamp I had just spray painted onto the top of this to create this mess.
+Okay, maybe not fate but rather me being lazy and impatient then placing a lamp I had just spray painted on the top of this to create this mess.

-But we can call it fate for the sake of the blog, okay?
+But we can call it fate for the sake of the blog, deal?

 I emptied out the photo albums and carried my record cabinet to the garage to start the whole painting process.